-&lt;sup>4 A pre-season sample is taken into account at total number of samples per season.
+&lt;sup>4 A pre-season sample is taken into a sum of samples per season.

 &lt;sup>5 Three samples are sufficient if the season does not exceed eight weeks or the region is subject to special geographical constraints.